Managing settings for the web services from the command line

 Selecting SSL and TLS levels on the web server

-The TLS level for the web server can be configured in the Admin UI under “SSL/TLS Settings".
-But it can also be set via the command line.
-PolarSSL/mbed TLS doesn’t support SSLv3 or SSLv3 on Access Server.
-But OpenSSL can still do SSLv3 if that is required for legacy purposes, but it is has some vulnerabilities that are unresolved.
-Our recommendation is that you use TLS 1.1 or higher.
-Do not touch the TLS level settings for the OpenVPN daemons unless you know what implications this can have for existing installations.
-We recommend that you read documentation about setting the TLS level on the OpenVPN daemons for that particular setting.
+The TLS level for the web server can be configured in the Admin Web UI — click Configuration > TLS Settings.
+To set the TLS levels using the command line, use these commands in this section.
+We recommend using TLS 1.2 or higher.
+We suggest not altering TLS-level settings for the OpenVPN daemons unless you know what implications this can have for existing installations.
+We recommend reading about setting the TLS level on the OpenVPN daemons for that particular setting.

-To see what the current TLS level is set to (if nothing is shown, TLS 1.1 applies as of AS 2.1.12):
+List the current TLS level (if nothing is shown, TLS 1.1 applies as default starting with Access Server 2.1.12):

 ./sacli ConfigQuery | grep -i "cs.tls_version_min"

-To set it to require a minimum of TLS 1.2 or higher:
+Set the web services minimum requirement of TLS 1.2 or higher:

 ./sacli --key "cs.tls_version_min" --value "1.2" ConfigPut ./sacli start